Monday, February 26, 2024

 “Oh, Jesus,” groaned my mother.
 “It’s Whitman, J. The poem has literally been hanging on our kitchen wall for a decade.”

 “More like Walt Wiltman,” I chimed in, pulling a double-thumbs-down and blowing a raspberry.
-Then continued with my smarmiest professoral tone of voice.
+Then continued with my smarmiest professorial tone of voice.
 “Mom, don’t you know that poetry is out!
 These days it’s all about the plotless novel.”

 “God!
 Give me a window high enough and all the literary professors and I will better this world,” She responded.